 UW-Madison uses three benchmarks related to the FGR to monitor student-athlete graduation rates.
 UW-Madison expects student-athletes to maintain an FGR that is equal to or greater than the FGR for (1) all UW-Madison students; (2) all student-athletes in the Big Ten Conference; and (3) all Division I student-athletes.
-UW-Madison student-athletes had an FGR of 73% for 2018, an increase from the FGR of 68% in 2017.
-The student-athlete FGR fell short of the FGR for all UW-Madison students (87%), and Big Ten Conference student-athletes (76%) but exceeded the FGR for all NCAA Division I student-athletes (68%).
+UW-Madison student-athletes had an FGR of 68% for 2019, a decrease from the FGR of 73% in 2018.
+The student-athlete

+FGR fell short of the FGR for all UW-Madison students (87%), and Big Ten Conference student-athletes (74%) but matched the FGR for all NCAA Division I student-athletes (68%).

 UW-Madison monitors student-athletes' graduation success using two benchmarks related to the GSR.
 UW-Madison expects student-athletes to achieve a GSR (1) equal to or greater than the median GSR for the Big Ten Conference; and (2) greater than the GSR of all NCAA Division I athletes.
-In 2018, the GSR for UW-Madison student-athletes was 90%, equal to the median GSR for the Big Ten Conference, and three percentage points higher than the GSR for all NCAA Division I student-athletes (87%).
+In 2018, the GSR for UW-Madison student-athletes was 90%, just under the median GSR for the Big Ten Conference (91%), and two percentage points higher than the GSR for all NCAA Division I student-athletes (89%).

-UW-Madison's student-athletes carried a 3.12 cumulative grade-point average (GPA) at the end of the Spring 2018 term.
-After the Spring 2018 semester, six student-athletes achieved a perfect 4.00 cumulative GPA.
-Between the Fall 2017 and Spring 2018 semesters, a total of 280 student-athletes earned Academic All-Big Ten honors.

-A total of 143 student-athletes graduated with either a Bachelor's or Master's degree during the 2017-18 academic year.
+UW-Madison's student-athletes carried a 3.14 cumulative grade-point average (GPA) at the end of the Spring 2019 term.
+Between the Fall 2018 and Spring 2019 semesters, a total of 317 student-athletes earned Academic All-Big Ten honors.
+During the 2018-19 academic year, 130 student-athletes graduated with either a Bachelor's or Master's degree.